 The body converts beta carotene to vitamin A, therefore, deficiency symptoms are the same as those of vitamin A. The earliest symptom is night blindness.
 Prolonged deficiency leads to more advanced changes in eye tissue.
-Other potential signs of mild to moderate deficiency include rough, dry skin, loss of appetite, loss of hair luster, brittle nails, joint pain, and increased susceptibility to infection.Potassium
+Other potential signs of mild-to-moderate deficiency include rough and dry skin, loss of appetite, loss of hair luster, brittle nails, joint pain, and increased susceptibility to infection.Potassium

 Sodium deficiency is rare because it is widely available in dietary sources.
 When it does occur, depleted levels have been associated with gas, nausea and vomiting, headache, memory impairment, diminished attention, muscle weakness, heart palpitations, lethargy, and confusion.
 Extreme cases can cause stupor, seizures, and possibly coma.
 The development of symptoms depends on the rate of sodium loss.Vitamin B12 (Cobalamin)

 Symptoms of vitamin B12 deficiency are rare because it takes years to develop complications associated with long-term depletion of this nutrient.
 Irritability, weakness, numbness, anemia, loss of appetite, headache, personality changes, and confusion are some of the signs and symptoms associated with vitamin B12 deficiency.
 Low levels of this vitamin may also be associated with an increased risk of colon cancer, heart disease, brain disorders, and birth defects.